hugoledoux/startinpy/docs/howitworks.md

 ## The data structure

 The data structure of the Rust code is a cheap implementation of the star-based structure defined in [Blandford et al. (2003)](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.9.6823); cheap because the link of each vertex is stored a simple array and not in an optimised blob like they did.
-It results in a pretty fast library (comparison will come at some point), but it uses more space than the optimised one.
+It results in a pretty fast library (see [comparison to alternatives](./comparison.md)), but it uses more space than the optimised original data structure.

-However, notice that the stars are *not* exposed in startinpy, to keep it a simple and higher-level library.
+However, notice that in startinpy the stars are *not* exposed to the user, to keep it a simple and higher-level library.

 The data structure of startinpy is composed of 2 arrays:

 1. an array of **Points**, where each entry is an array of 3 floats (x-coordinate, y-coordinate, z-coordinate)
-2. an array of **Triangles**, where each **Triangle** is an array of 3 integers, the values of the indices of the 3 vertices (ordered counter-clockwise) in the array of **Points** ({func}`startinpy.DT.points`, which is 0-based, 0 being the infinite vertex).
+2. an array of **Triangles**, where each **Triangle** is an array of 3 integers, the values of the indices of the 3 vertices (ordered counter-clockwise) in the array of **Points** ({func}`startinpy.DT.points`, which is 0-based, 0 being the [infinite vertex](#infinite-vertex-and-triangles)).

 A **Vertex** is an integer, it is the index in the array of points ({func}`startinpy.DT.points`, which is 0-based).